blue water at blue heart

 Paddling from Banbury to Blue Heart Springs is fairly easy.
 You may get some current on the way back since you’ll be going upstream, but many fitness levels can do this.
 You definitely don’t need to be in great paddling shape to do it.

 If you want more of a challenge, continuing on to Ritter Island will take a bit longer, but will be about the same paddle difficulty.
-However, if you want a challenge I recommend going around Ritter Island.
+However, if you want a challenge I recommend going around Ritter Island because the current is a lot stronger.

 difficulty kayaking to blue heart